Fort Dummer: Greylock's War

-Fort Dummer was a British colonial fort built during Dummer's War by the militia of the Province of Massachusetts Bay under the command of Lieutenant Timothy Dwight in what is now the Town of Brattleboro, in southeastern Vermont.
+Fort Dummer was a British colonial fort built in 1723 during Dummer's War by the militia of the Province of Massachusetts Bay under the command of Lieutenant Timothy Dwight in what is now the Town of Brattleboro, in southeastern Vermont.
+At the time of construction, the fort was built on territory administered by Massachusetts.
 This was in the heart of one of the three main sections of the Equivalent Lands.

 The fort was the first permanent European settlement in Vermont.
 It consisted of a 180-square foot (17 m²) wooden stockade with 12 guns manned by 55 men (43 Massachusetts militiamen and 12 Mohawk warriors).
 It was named after Lieutenant Governor William Dummer, who was acting governor of Massachusetts at the time of the fort's construction.